enai4bio/DiffGlycemia/README.md

 cd DiffGlycemia/data_training
 ```

-**Note**: DiffGlycemia/data_training is sampled from DiffGlycemia/data_synthetic, preserving the original proportion between majority and minority classes.
+**Note**: To preserve participant privacy, we provide synthetic data that can be used to re-run the code.
+Therefore, DiffGlycemia/data_training is sampled from DiffGlycemia/data_synthetic, preserving the original proportion between majority and minority classes.
 The dataset is then split into training, validation, and test subsets.
-To preserve participant privacy, we provide synthetic data that can be used to re-run the code.